 Medically assisted detox at an accredited facility is the safest and most effective way to cleanse the body of narcotics and transition smoothly into treatment and recovery.
 Detoxing allows the brain and body to properly ease from the drug use back to normal health and function without the shock of sudden withdrawal.

-If you or a loved one are ready to address a narcotics addiction, contact The Recovery Village Palm Beach to speak with a representative about how detoxing at a professional treatment center sets the foundation for a healthy life.
+If you or a loved one are ready to address a narcotics addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how detoxing at a professional treatment center sets the foundation for a healthy life.
 Take the first step toward that healthier future, call today.

 Chalana, Harsh; et al. “Predictors of relapse after inpatient opioid detoxification during 1-year follow-up.”
 Journal of Addiction, April 7, 2016.
 Accessed July 25, 2019.